KristianPol/EuropaMap/report.md

 - Remade the Task manager into a travel planner
 - Used json to store all the destinations and all the plans/expenses for each country
 - Instead of clicking on a country to modify it, added a bootstrap widget
-- You can mark plans to be done once you've done them
+- You can mark plans to be done and it's persistent over page refreshes
 - Give budget to trips and how much you think specific plans will cost to see how much money tou have left

 ## Open problems